lhr-solar/Power-Generation-Sunscatter/README.md

   - **Symbols**: Schematic symbol files for component.
   - **vX_X_X**: Build files and final output for a given board revision.
     - **jlcpcb**: Gerbers, POS, and BOM files for JLCPCB manufacturing.
+    - bom.csv: CSV file openable in your preferred spreadsheet editor showing components, sourcing, and other relevant BOM data.
+    - ibom.html: HTML page that shows components and placement within the layout.
+    - Layout.pdf: PDF of the PCB layers and traces.
+    - Schematic.pdf: PDF of the PCB schematic.
   - *.kicad_pcb: Layout file.
   - *.kicad_prl: Project local settings file.
 Ignored in commit by default.
   - *.kicad_pro: Project file.